thoughtbot/backbone-js-on-rails/book/models_and_collections/sync_and_push.md

 So, how can we build this functionality into our own applications?

-==== The moving parts
+#### The moving parts

 There are a few different pieces that we'll put together for this.
 The basic parts are:

-1. *Change events.* The fundamental unit of information that we broadcast through our system to keep clients in sync.
+1. **Change events.** The fundamental unit of information that we broadcast through our system to keep clients in sync.
 Delivered as messages, these events contain enough information for any receiving client to update its own data without needing a full re-fetch from the server.
-2. *An event source.*  With trusted clients, changes can originate directly from the client.
+2. **An event source.**  With trusted clients, changes can originate directly from the client.
 More often, however, we will want the server to arbitrate changes so that it can apply authorization, data filtering, and validations.
-3. *A transport layer that supports pushing to clients.* http://www.w3.org/TR/websockets/[The WebSocket API] is such a transport, and is ideal for its low overhead and latency.
+3. **A transport layer that supports pushing to clients.**
+   [The WebSocket API](http://www.w3.org/TR/websockets/) is such a transport, and is ideal for its low overhead and latency.
-4. *Event-driven clients.*  Clients should be able to react to incoming change events, ideally handling them with incremental UI updates rather than re-drawing themselves entirely.
+4. **Event-driven clients.**  Clients should be able to react to incoming change events, ideally handling them with incremental UI updates rather than re-drawing themselves entirely.
 Backbone helps in this department, as your client-side application is likely already set up to handle such events.
-5. *A message bus.*  Separating the concern of message delivery from our main application helps it stay smaller and helps us scale our messaging and application infrastructure separately.
+5. **A message bus.**  Separating the concern of message delivery from our main application helps it stay smaller and helps us scale our messaging and application infrastructure separately.
 There are already several great off-the-shelf tools we can use for this.

-==== Putting it together: A look at the life cycle of a change
+#### Putting it together: A look at the life cycle of a change

 Revisiting our todo application, we'd like to add the ability to collaborate on todo lists, so that different users will be able to work on the same todo list